 “If implemented the methane capture provisions in the bill would have a significant benefit to our climate by reducing methane pollution which is 86 times more potent a greenhouse gas than CO2,” says Roush.
 The existing methane emissions largely come from abandoned coal mining operations.

 Not only would the methane program be beneficial against climate change but it can also provide an energy supply.
 “The existing Coal Mine Methane project near to the Thompson Divide was developed by Oxbow Mining LLC, Vessels Coal Gas, Gunnison Energy LLC, Aspen Skiing Company and Holy Cross Energy at the Elk Creek Mine near Somerset in Gunnison County,” Roush states.
-“This project co-locates a 3 MW power plant and a thermal oxidizer that destroys the remaining methane emissions.”
+(Alprazolam) “This project co-locates a 3 MW power plant and a thermal oxidizer that destroys the remaining methane emissions.”

 A separate bipartisan bill sponsored by Senator Cory Gardner known as the Great American Outdoors Act (GAOA) recently passed in the House after passing in the Senate in June.
 On Aug 4 it was signed into law by Donald Trump.